Fatal Extraction: Synopsis

 With Christmas coming to Peckham, which is suffering from recent riots, Del Boy has been drinking every night at the Nag's Head as well as ending up with a sore tooth.
 Raquel is not pleased about it, since she hardly sees him now.
 Meanwhile, Rodney and Cassandra have decided to try to have a baby.
 At Sid's café, Del talks about the time he first met a woman at a betting shop in Lewisham Grove when he was younger.

 Rodney catches Del gambling at the 1-2-1 Club one night, and Del explains that he is striking a deal with the club's owner Ronnie Nelson to get hold of some Russian Army camcorders to flog for Christmas.
-Rodney pleads with Del to spare a thought for Raquel, however the brothers eventually gamble all the way through the night until 8:00am the next morning, only to be told Ronnie was not in that night.
+Rodney pleads with Del to spare a thought for Raquel; however, the brothers eventually gamble all the way through the night until 8.00 am the next day, only to be told Ronnie was not in that night.

 At the market, Del and Rodney are selling ski gear, until Cassandra calls Rodney back to their flat.
 Rodney is surprised when he finds Raquel and Damien in his flat.
 Raquel explains that she has left Del, and Rodney and Cassandra let her and Damien stay at their flat until Del apologises.
 Later, at The Nag's Head, Boycie, Del, Denzil, Mike and Trigger discuss their problems with women.
 Boycie then tells them about how he met a woman in the same betting shop when he was also younger, and it turns out to be Marlene (although it was established in earlier series that Marlene had attended school with Del and his friends when they were all younger).
 Albert then enters to inform Del that Raquel has left him.
 That afternoon, Rodney forces a reluctant Del to go to the dentist.
 The dentist is able to remove the bad tooth from Del's mouth.
 Del then arranges a date with an attractive receptionist named Beverly.

 That night at Nelson Mandela House, the Russian camcorders have arrived, but Rodney discovers that they are too heavy and the video cassettes are too wide for UK VCRs.
 Del, dressed in his Gordon Gekko outfit, tells Rodney and Albert about his date with Beverly.
 They believe that Del is making a big mistake, and successfully talk him out of his date.
 Del cancels the date by leaving a message on Beverly's answering machine.

 Later, back at his flat, Rodney tells Cassandra about the time Del had a violent fight with his father over Del selling Tom Jones LPs instead of attending his O-level school exams, which got him eight grade As (which all stood for Absent).